DARE: Diversifying Academia, Recruiting Excellence

 - Mentorship with a Stanford faculty member in addition to the dissertation advisor.

-- Projects to enhance the diversity of Stanford’s graduate student population, and to enrich the educational experience of the student community.
+- Projects to support the diversity of Stanford’s graduate student population, and to enrich the educational experience of the student community.

 - Recruiting trips to talk about fellows' research and encourage promising undergraduates to apply to graduate school.